 All investment decisions are taken by the Trustee Board as a whole.
 The Trustee believes that collective responsibility is the appropriate structure, given the size of the board, except for specific projects when an investment sub-committee may be set up.
-The Trustee will undertake training where appropriate to ensure the Trustee Directors have the necessary expertise to take the decisions required and to evaluate critically the advice received.
+The Trustee Board is responsible for making investment decisions.